Understanding Software Engineering Agents: A Study of Thought-Action-Result Trajectories: Results

 In addition to sequence patterns linked to success, we identified debugging anti-patterns, i.e, action sequences causing incoherent results, resource waste, or unclear objectives, akin to trajectory smells described in \cite{rondon2025evaluating}.
 Examples include:

-\textbf{1) Repeated identical actions without follow-up:} For instance, repeated Search actions occur across all three agents.
-While some repetitions arise from unsuccessful prior searches, others neglect to act on found results.
+\textbf{1) Repeated identical actions without follow-up:} For instance, repeated search actions occur across all three agents.
+While some repetitions arise from unsuccessful prior searches, others neglect to act on the found results.
 RQ3 elaborates on this no-influence phenomenon.

-\textbf{2) Repeated “Generate Fix” without testing:} Observed mainly in \oh{} and \acr{}, unlike \ra{} which mandates testing after fix generation.
-Testing is crucial to identify necessary patch modifications to understand if a fix works and why.
+\textbf{2) Repeated fix generation without testing:} As observed mainly in \oh{} and \acr{}, agents sometimes generate fixes without testing them. \ra{} mandates testing after fix generation, as it is crucial to validate that a fix works and identify any necessary patch modifications.

 \textbf{3) Task termination without proper test validation:} Although \acr{} omits test validation by design, \oh{} sometimes generates reproducing tests without verifying their effectiveness (i.e, the ability of the test to reveal the bug), leading to unreliable patch validation at the end.